 Fast forward a few years to 1997 and the birth of twins in the family.
-Barbara made a gritty decision to acquire a failing preschool in Sugar Land to open a business that would allow her to be with her children.
-With the help of her parents and the cooperation and support of the families in the school, she started the process of transforming the preschool into a Montessori School.
-This process was complete in 2003 and the name of the pre-school became Lakeview Montessori School.
-It had grown in size from 6 to 44 – full capacity.
+Barbara made a gritty decision to purchase a failing preschool in Sugar Land, with the support of her parents and grandmother.
+Having the ‘Montessori seed’ planted in her heart, Barbara soon began the process of transforming the preschool into a Montessori School.
+This process was completed in 2003 and the name of the pre-school became Lakeview Montessori School.

 With the success of this school, there came a desire to expand, so that more children could benefit from Montessori education.
 In 2004, the Nelson family poured their hearts and resources into building a larger school in the Lakemont Subdivision, this school – Montessori House for Children – opened in 2006.
 Pam and Robert Nelson are the founders and Barbara Nelson serves as Head of School and preserves the core principles of authentic Montessori education.

 Since opening in 2006, MHFC has expanded from toddler and early childhood programs to elementary.
 In August 2016, the Nelson family built a second school, Montessori House Elementary, to house the elementary program, 1st – 6th grade.
 Montessori House Elementary School is a nonprofit school, established through the Montessori Education Fund, Inc. (MEFI), a nonprofit organization.